GameStop saga makes Wall Street an issue for Biden team

 A number of wealthy institutions on Wall Street bet the stocks of these companies would fall, only to be thwarted by small investors who banded together on social media and sent the prices higher.
 Many of the small investors trade on online platforms such as Robinhood, which suddenly restricted the buying of shares of GameStop and other companies, sparking outrage from the social media crowd and politicians alike.

+The SEC will be examining the role that short-selling may have played in GameStop's extreme stock moves and whether regulators are getting sufficient data on it, Allison Herren Lee, the agency's acting chair, said Monday.
+Also being considered, she said, is potential stock manipulation, and whether companies issuing the stocks are adequately disclosing risks to investors and if company insiders are trading them.

+“Our focus is on making sure we protect investors," Lee said in an interview with National Public Radio, urging investors to be wary of the risks.
+At this point, “We've seen nothing to indicate ... that it would bring down the (wider) market," she said, “but we know there is a chance, if not a certainty, that people will be hurt."

-Biden is naming as the new SEC chairman Gary Gensler, who set a record as a tough regulator heading the Commodity Futures Trading Commission during the financial crisis.
+Biden is naming Gary Gensler as the new SEC chairman.
+Gensler established himself as a tough regulator heading the Commodity Futures Trading Commission during the financial crisis.
 The SEC took a deregulatory tilt under chair Jay Clayton, a former Wall Street lawyer appointed by President Donald Trump.

 The GameStop saga has drawn expressions of outrage over Wall Street's treatment of the “little guy" from lawmakers from both parties.
 The populist strain recalls the anger fueling the Occupy Wall Street movement over the big bank bailouts that Congress brought in response to the financial crisis.